 In our new book The Entrepreneur’s Faces: How Makers, Visionaries and Outsiders Succeed, we explore not just the types of people who catalyze ideas, but the steps they must pass through to thrive.
 We call these seven stages the Arc of entrepreneurship, from your Awakening all the way to your Test and Scale.
-Here are the stages on the roadmap to growth.
+Here are the stages on the roadmap to growth and startup growth.

 Stage One: Awakening